Vjogeshwar/Learning-Blockchain/README.md

 ```
 - 💻 Code: [Calling a Contract from another contract using Import](https://github.com/Vjogeshwar/Inheritance_calling_contract/blob/main/contracts/StorageFactory_VJ.sol)

-- Following is the code snippet depicting "Inheritance"
+- Following is the code snippet depicting "Inheritance", in thes method we will have acces to all the methods and variable of called contract.
 ```
     // SPDX-License-Identifier: MIT